Our Homeschool Update

 I have them all read from Rod and Staff and Christian Light Education readers, because I feel like they are great for showing what strength of character looks like.
 And it's not something they would choose for personal reading, so it changes things up.

-We are in 4H, and our family is signed up for machine sewing, crochet, pottery, and art journaling.
-Our 8 wk co-op starts at the end of the month, and I will be leading a class on calligraphy.
-My kids aren't too keen on having to be involved in either of these, but it gives variety to our routine throughout the year, and provides many opportunities for them to be challenged.
+We are in 4H, and our family signed up for machine sewing, crochet, pottery, and art journaling.
+I also help direct a homeschool co-op, where I usually teach a couple of classes.
+They don't always like 4H, but they enjoy seeing their friends at co-op.
+It gives variety to our routine throughout the year, and provides many opportunities for them to be challenged.
 I really believe in kids having to try some things that might annoy them or frustrate them at first.
 Life is full of things like that when you're an adult.

 Some of the strengths I'm seeing this year in each of my kids:

 W: skillful with hands/sewing machine, witty and strong vocabulary, kindness and hospitality